JMuckian94/MSP4_LastLife/README.md

 -   #### Administration and Store Management

-    1. As a Site Administrator, I want to add a product listing so I can add new products to my store.
+    1. As a User, I want to add a product listing so I can add new products to my store.

         1. .
         2. ...
         3. ...

-    2. As a Site Administrator, I want to edit or update a product listing so I can change product prices, descriptions, images, and other product information.
+    2. As a User, I want to edit or update a product listing so I can change product prices, descriptions, images, and other product information.

         1. .
         2. ...
         3. ...

-    3. As a Site Administrator, I want to delete a product so I can remove items that are no longer for sale.
+    3. As a User, I want to delete a product so I can remove items that are no longer for sale.

         1. .
         2. ...